writer/writer-framework/README.md

 ## What is Streamsync?

 Streamsync is an open-source framework for creating data apps.
 Build user interfaces using a visual editor; write the backend code in Python.
-Check out a [live demo](https://hello.streamsync.cloud/) of an app.
+Check out a [live demo](https://hello.streamsync.cloud/) of an app and its [source code](https://github.com/streamsync-cloud/streamsync/blob/master/apps/hello/main.py).

 ![Streamsync Builder screenshot](https://raw.githubusercontent.com/streamsync-cloud/streamsync/master/docs/docs/public/sc1.png "Streamsync Builder screenshot")